+Does your personal savings picture look a bit unfocused?
+Don’t give up hope!
 Assuming you’re still in the workforce and a few years away from retirement, now is the time to get serious about ditching the debt and saving money instead.

 If your company doesn’t have a 401(k) benefit, opening an IRA is the next best thing.
-You won’t get any match on your contributions, but you do get all the tax benefits.
+You won’t get any match on your contributions, but you do get the tax benefits.